rajeshamdev/lsdups/README.md

-# lsdups - List Duplicate Files or Objects
+# List Duplicate Files or Objects

 **Problem statement**: The idea of building this tool is conceived out of personal necessity.
 I wanted a tool that provides insights into files of a directory.
 I have machines where we duplicated copies from our digital SLR camera.
 But, it was